jinjoolee1/Day-planner/README.md

 Digital Planner

 A digital planner where you can add/remove tasks for your day.
+With a feature to download the planner if you wish!